Generative Social Choice: Second Component: Empirical Validation of Queries

 \section{Second Component: Empirical Validation of Queries}

 We established in the previous section that, with access to \emph{perfect} generative and discriminative queries, we can guarantee BJR.
 In this section, we describe how we implement these queries as subprocedures interfacing with an LLM, and we empirically study how well our implementations approximate the idealized queries.
-In \cref{sec:pilot}, we then discuss a pilot evaluating the entire democratic process, consisting of \cref{alg:cjr} and the query implementations described in the present section.